1. Make a plan

 You could also talk with friends or family if they have recently upgraded appliances.
 Read online reviews and know what’s right for you.

-The comparison website, is an independent, product review website that provides comparisons and reviews of different household appliances, including induction cooktops and electric heaters.
+The comparison website, CHOICE is an independent, product review website that provides comparisons and reviews of different household appliances, including induction cooktops and electric heaters.
 Become a member to access their articles or see if your local library offers free membership.

 In comparing different appliances, familiarise yourself with energy rating labels.
 The more stars, the more efficient the appliance and the cheaper and more efficient it will be to run.